CrowdStrike/falconpy/samples/rtr/pid-dump/README.md

             "dump memory $1-$start-$stop.dump 0x$start 0x$stop"; \
     done
     ```
-5. A _put_ command is issued, requesting the `memdump` utility be dropped on the target machine.
+5. A _put_ command is issued, requesting the `dump-pid-memory.sh` utility be dropped on the target machine.
 6. Two helper scripts are uploaded to CrowdStrike cloud.
     - `pid-memdump` - Installs __gdb__, calls the `memdump` utility to perform the memory dump of the specified PID and then zips up the generated dump files.
     - `pid-memdump-cleanup` - Removes the dump archive, dump files, and all remaining artifacts on the target machine.
-7. The `memdump` utility is executed on the target machine.
+7. The `dump-pid-memory.sh` utility script is executed on the target machine.
     - The routine waits for this execution to complete.
 8. The archive containing the generated dump files is retrieved using a _get_ command.
 This file is uploaded to CrowdStrike cloud.
     - The routine waits for this upload to complete.